-Each day on the Malecón in downtown Vallarta a coloful ritual takes place, the Flying bird-men of Papantla.
+Each day on the Malecón in downtown Vallarta an impressive and color-filled ritual takes place, the Flying bird-men of Papantla (informally known as the Pole Flyers).
 Colorful, spectacular, dangerous, but there’s so much more beyond what you can see, there are centuries of tradition, prehispanic Gods.
 Learn more about this event, considered to be one, if not, the oldest in Mexico.

 To be a macaw, an owl, a crow, a butterfly or an eagle is a privilege for the few men who from time immemorial have celebrated their gods in this spectacular dance filled with ancient civilization symbolism, in what some experts consider the most ancient ritual dance in all of Mexico.

-The Ritual of the Papantla Bird-Men was created with a very specific purpose: to offer their gratitude to Chi’chini (the Sun God), Xipe Totec (God of Spring & Fertility) & to Tlaloc (Rain God).
-It is much a dance as it is a prayer, a ritual expression of love for the Earth, its bounty and its natural forces.
+The Ritual of the Papantla Flying Men was created with a very specific purpose: to offer their gratitude to Chi’chini (the Sun God), Xipe Totec (God of Spring & Fertility) & to Tlaloc (Rain God).
+It is much a dance as it is a prayer, a ritual expression of love for the Earth, its bounty, and its natural forces.

 Initially, the ceremony was held during the spring equinox, in the third week of March, but with the arrival of the Spanish conquistadors & missionaries, the natives were forced into a religious compromise, so the dance was transformed and integrated into the Roman Catholic Corpus Christi celebration, held during the first week of June.

-Climb up to the sun & the fly, fly
+Climb up to the sun & then fly, fly

-After some ritual dance blessing their flight, the five Papantla bird dancers, walking in solemn procession, they approach and then climb the pole, groping for footing and handles in the narrow folds of rope around the pole.
-A sense of fear tinged with reverence in the air, an atmosphere of danger and respect for the ritual that’s being consumated.
+After some ritual dance blessing their flight, the five Papantla bird dancers, walking in solemn procession, approach and then climb the pole, groping for footing and handles in the narrow folds of rope around the pole.
+A sense of fear tinged with reverence in the air, an atmosphere of danger, and respect for the ritual that’s being consummated.

 Dancers’ colourful costumes are decorated with intricate and beautiful symbols.
-Red representing the sun’s heart, the semi-circles on the chest and back are the feathers that in the past covered all the bird-men's body on their ritual flight, embroidered flowers and plants honour the spring season, small mirrors reflect the sun’s rays, while the bright colored trailing ribbons evoke rainbows and their glory.
+Red representing the sun’s heart, the semi-circles on the chest and back are the feathers that in the past covered all the bird-man’s body on their ritual flight, embroidered flowers and plants honour the spring season, small mirrors reflect the sun’s rays, while the bright coloured trailing ribbons evoke rainbows and their glory.